-☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange A act of 1934 For the quarterly period e ended: March 31, 2019 ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange A Act of 1934 Commission file num nber: 001-08443 TELOS COR DOD ATION (Exact name of registrant as Maryland (State or other jurisdiction of incorporation or organization) 52-0880974 (I.R.S.
-Employer Identification No.) 19886 Ashburn Road, Ashburn, Virginia (Address of principal executive offices) 20147-2358 (Zip Code) (703) 724 (Registrant's telephone numb Indicate by check mark whether the registrant (1) has filed all reports required to during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated growth company.
-See the definitions of "large accelerated filer," "accelerated filerated Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elect revised financial accounting standards provided pursuant to Section 13(a) of the E Indicate by check mark whether the registrant is a shell company (as defined in R tule 12b-2 of the Exchange Act): Yes □ No ⊠ Securities registered pursuant to Section 12(b) of the Act: None As of May 8, 2019, the registrant had outstanding 45,158,460 shares of Class A C Stock, no par value.
-Common Stock, no par value; and 4,037,628 shares of Class B Common 1
+☑ Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period en ded: June 30, 2019 $\square$ Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 Commission file number er: 001-08443 TELOS CORP ORATION (Exact name of registrant as sp Maryland (State or other jurisdiction of incorporation or organization) 52-0880974 (I.R.S.
+Employer Identification No.) 19886 Ashburn Road, Ashburn, Virginia (Address of principal executive offices) 20147-2358 (Zip Code) (703) 724-38 (Registrant's telephone number Securities registered pursuant to Section 12(b) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be during the preceding 12 months (or for such shorter period that the registrant was rerequirements for the past 90 days.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Int Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for stilles).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerate emerging growth company.
+See the definitions of "large accelerated filer," "accelerating Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected revised financial accounting standards provided pursuant to Section 13(a) of the Exc with any new or Indicate by check mark whether the registrant is a shell company (as defined in Rule e 12b-2 of the Exchange Act): Yes □ No ⊠ As of August 7, 2019, the registrant had outstanding 45,158,460 shares of Class A C Stock, no par value.
+Common Stock, no par value; and 4,037,628 shares of Cl ass B Common 1